Finding the Best Sequencing Options for ADCs Across Breast Cancer Subtypes

 Video

-He highlighted a recent study he conducted utilizing the Flatiron Health database to determine if fam-trastuzumab deruxtecan-nxki (T-DXd; Enhertu) showed favorable activity in metastatic breast cancer treatment.
-Additionally, the study showed if patients were given prior sacituzumab govitecan-hziy (Trodelvy), inferior outcomes were observed with T-DXd.
+He highlighted a recent study he conducted utilizing the Flatiron Health database to determine whether fam-trastuzumab deruxtecan-nxki (T-DXd; Enhertu) showed favorable activity in metastatic breast cancer treatment.
+Additionally, the study findings showed that if patients were given prior sacituzumab govitecan-hziy (Trodelvy), inferior outcomes were observed with T-DXd.

 Transcript:

-We’re realizing that having more treatments approved is an important opportunity for our patients, and we do need more treatments because these patients cycle through different lines of therapy, after progression, we want to have options.
+We’re realizing that having more treatments approved is an important opportunity for our patients, and we do need more treatments because these patients cycle through different lines of therapy.
+After progression, we want to have options.
 At the same time, we’re realizing that sequencing these agents can come with some degree of cross-resistance.
-We conducted a large Flatiron Health study with [1490] patients, and we found that there is cross-resistance between T-DXd and sacituzumab govitecan, with sacituzumab used after T-DXd leading to a PFS of about 3 months, whereas traditional chemotherapies can lead up to 4 to 5 months.
+We conducted a large Flatiron Health study with [1490] patients, and we found that there is cross-resistance between T-DXd and sacituzumab govitecan, with sacituzumab used after T-DXd leading to a PFS [progression-free survival] of about 3 months, whereas traditional chemotherapies can lead up to 4 to 5 months.

 Reference